-Back converter dolly under rear trailer.

-Raise landing gear slightly off ground to prevent damage if trailer moves.

-Test coupling by pulling against pin of the second semitrailer.

-Make visual check of coupling.
-(No space between upper and lower fifth wheel.
-Locking jaws closed on kingpin.)

-Connect safety chains, air hoses, and light cords.

-Close converter dolly air tank petcock and shut-off valves at rear of second trailer (service and emergency shut-offs).
+Connect the converter dolly to the rear trailer

-Open shut-off valves at rear of first trailer (and on dolly if so equipped).

-Raise landing gear completely.

-Charge trailer brakes (push "air supply" knob in), and check for air at rear of second trailer by opening the emergency line shut-off.
+- Make sure the trailer brakes are locked and/or the wheels are chocked. - Make sure the trailer height is correct.
+It must be slightly lower than the center of the fifth wheel, so the trailer is raised slightly when the dolly is pushed under. - Back the converter dolly under the rear trailer. - Raise the landing gear slightly off the ground to prevent damage if the trailer moves. - Test the coupling by pulling against the pin of the second semi-trailer. - Make a visual check of the coupling.
+There should be no space between the upper and lower fifth wheel.
+The locking jaws should be closed on the kingpin. - Connect the safety chains, air hoses and light cords. - Close the converter dolly air tank petcock. - Close the shut-off valves at the rear of the second trailer (service and emergency shut-offs). - Open the shut-off valves at the rear of the first trailer (and on the dolly, if so equipped). - Raise the landing gear completely. - Charge the trailers (push the "air supply" knob in) and check for air at the rear of the second trailer by opening the emergency line shut-off.
 If air pressure isn't there, something is wrong and the brakes won't work.

-7.2.2 - Uncoupling Twin Trailers
+7.2.2 Uncoupling twin trailers

-Uncouple Rear Trailer

-Park rig in a straight line on firm level ground.

-Apply parking brakes so rig won't move.

-Chock wheels of second trailer if it doesn't have spring brakes.

-Lower landing gear of second semitrailer enough to remove some weight from dolly.

-Close air shut-offs at rear of first semitrailer (and on dolly if so equipped).

-Disconnect all dolly air and electric lines and secure them.

-Release dolly brakes.
+Uncouple the rear trailer

+- Park the rig in a straight line on firm level ground. - Apply the parking brakes so the rig won't move. - Chock the wheels of the second trailer if it doesn't have spring brakes. - Lower the landing gear of the second semi-trailer enough to remove some weight from the dolly. - Close the air shut-offs at the rear of the first semi-trailer (and on the dolly, if so equipped). - Disconnect all the dolly air and electric lines and secure them. - Release the dolly brakes. - Release the converter dolly fifth wheel latch. - Slowly pull the tractor, first semi-trailer and dolly forward to pull the dolly out from under the rear semi-trailer.

-Release converter dolly fifth wheel latch.
+Uncouple the converter dolly

-Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.

-Uncouple Converter Dolly

-Lower dolly landing gear.
+- Lower the dolly landing gear.

-Disconnect safety chains.
+- Disconnect the safety chains.

-Apply converter gear spring brakes or chock wheels.
+- Apply the converter gear spring brakes or chock the wheels.

-Release pintle hook on first semi-trailer.
+- Release the pintle hook on the first semi-trailer.

-Slowly pull clear of dolly.
+- Slowly pull clear of the dolly.

-Never unlock the pintle hook with the dolly still under the rear trailer.
-The dolly tow bar may fly up, possibly causing injury, and making it very difficult to re-couple.
+Caution: Never unlock the pintle hook with the dolly still under the rear trailer.
+The dolly tow bar may fly up, possibly causing injury and making it very difficult to re-couple.

-7.2.3 - Coupling and Uncoupling Triple Trailers
+7.2.3 Coupling and uncoupling triple trailers